raspberrypilearning/lego-robot-car/en/step_1.md

 ---
 ### Hardware

-+ A Raspberry Pi Computer running the latest Desktop version of Raspbian
++ A Raspberry Pi Computer running the latest Desktop version of Raspberry Pi OS
 + A Raspberry Pi Build HAT
 + 2 Lego Technic Motors
 + A small breadboard